 The legal doctrine of ‘terra nullius’ – Latin for ‘nobody’s land’, the falsehood that no one inhabited the Australian continent before European settlement in 1788 – existed for more than two centuries.
 Eddie Mabo campaigned tirelessly to overturn that law, and five months after he passed away in 1992, the High Court ruled in his favour.
 The ‘Mabo Decision’ represents a huge landmark for Indigenous land rights in Australia, and the legacy of the man himself towers over the nation’s history.

 Australians seem to occupy half of Hollywood these days, but one actor stands out.
 Melbourne-born Blanchett began her career on stage with the Sydney Theatre Company before quickly graduating to television then film, and now boasts an IMDB profile that’s longer than your arm.
-She has credits in Elizabeth, The Aviator, Lord of the Rings, Notes on a Scandal, The Talented Mr Ripley, The Curious Case of Benjamin Button, and the upcoming Ocean’s 8, plus two Academy Awards and three Golden Globes.
+She has credits in The Talented Mr Ripley (1999), Lord of the Rings (2001-2003), The Aviator (2004), The Curious Case of Benjamin Button (2008), Carol (2015 )and many, many more, picking up two Academy Awards and three Golden Globes along the way.

 Like so many great Australians, Hollows was raised in New Zealand but did his best work across the Tasman, saving the eyesight of an estimated one million people thanks to initiatives he set up.
 The world-renowned ophthalmologist (fancy word for ‘eye doctor’) moved to Sydney aged 36 in 1965, was named Australian of the Year in 1990, and founded the Fred Hollows Foundation in 1992 to continue his work posthumously, dying of cancer the following year.